CandyMi/skynet-lua-crypt/README.md

 ## Build && Install with skynet.
 (Only test In Skynet v1.2)

-  You can achieve fast compilation by simply replacing the `skynet/lua-crypt / Makefile` file with the `skynet / Makefile` file.
+  You can achieve fast compilation by simply replacing the `skynet-lua-crypt/ Makefile` file with the `skynet/Makefile` file.

   Finally, You need use `make platform(linux/macosx/freebsd)` to build it.